linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

     The end result is the same as before.
 The use of variables gives Terraform great flexibility, not only to store repetitive data (as keys) but also to assign default values to any field.

-## Managing your infrastructure
+## Manage your Infrastructure with Terraform

-The guide has so far only covered the tip of the iceberg of what Terraform can do.
-This final section will cover:

-* How to reuse your code.
-* How to overcome the limitation of hard-coded values.
-* An introduction to Terraform server configuration solutions.

-## Terraform Modules
+### Terraform Modules

 The idea behind any code-driven solution is to avoid repetitive blocks.
 Terraform uses a concept called *modules* to group common server requirements and configurations.
-You can think of modules as similar to *functions* in programming languages.
+Think of modules as similar to *functions* in programming languages.

 Take a look at the following file structure: